Smith + Crown has developed a handout on ICOs. You can download it here: smithandcrown_ico_handout_v2.0.

 The successful ICOs kicked off a frenzy of new ICOs during late 2013 to early 2014, which coincided with the largest price rise in Bitcoin.
 Unfortunately, many of the ICOs failed to live up to their hype or were outright scams.
 However, this period also saw several successful ICOs like Ethereum.

-Today, Ethereum remains one of the largest ICOs to date, raising over $18 million with a current market capitalization of around $ 1 billion.
+Ethereum remains one of the largest ICOs in the pre-2017 period, raising over $18 million in 2014.

 The DAO, one of the projects using Ethereum, created a smart contract that would take in Ether and fund projects in the cryptocurrency space as a traditional venture capitalist would.
 The investments would be decided based on participant voting.
 In June 2016, a bug in the smart contract underlying The DAO was exploited to drain around a third of all its funds.
 Later, the stolen funds were returned to original backers using a hard fork.

 Evolution of ICOs